dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 cr2: ending sub coroutine 2
 cr1: resuming sub coroutine 1
 ```
-As you can see; the first coroutine does not block other coroutines from executing!
+As you can see; the first sub coroutine does not block the other sub coroutines from executing!
 The delay function yields and the current coroutine is suspended, which allows the dispatcher to instead run coroutine 2!
 Which after finishing automatically yields, allowing the dispatcher to continue coroutine 1.
+Notice the 'suspend' keyword on the delay function?
+This is kotlin's language feature preventing us from using this function outside a coroutine scope.
+Suspending functions can only be used directly inside a coroutine or in another suspending function.

 ### Writing your own suspending functions
 Let's figure out how delay achieves this by writing our own suspending function.